CKaaS Profit Margins Real Founder Examples-Not Theory

 - Contribution margin: improved to 17–19%

-The turnaround happened without “doubling revenue”.
+This CKaaS Profit Margins turnaround happened without doubling revenue.
 It happened by turning chaos into a repeatable system.

-CKaaS becomes powerful when one kitchen infrastructure earns from multiple brands.
-The real win is asset utilization: shared manpower, shared RM, shared packaging, and cross-brand AOV lift-without multiplying fixed costs.
+CKaaS Profit Margins become more powerful when one kitchen infrastructure earns from multiple brands.
+The real win is asset utilization: shared manpower, shared raw material, shared packaging, and cross-brand AOV lift-without multiplying fixed costs.

 City: Mumbai · Model: 3 brands under one kitchen

 The stack was designed to share prep, use overlapping raw materials, and create predictable peak-hour execution.
-This reduces idle time and improves kitchen output per hour.
+This improves kitchen output per hour and protects CKaaS Profit Margins.

 - Total orders: ~5,800